-- ▶ What you may see: Extremely limiting behavior, increased time in bed, reduced leisure and social activity, missed work, not taking care or responsibilities, rumination on pain, and its effect on life. - What the Patient may say: "Pain has cost me so much, I can't even take my children to the park any more... it hurts too bad."
-"There is no way I can do any longer."
+- Patient Examples: "Pain has cost me so much, I cant even take my children to the park any more... it hurts too bad."
+"I don't think I will be able to work again."
 "I am afraid it will hurt." - What you can do: Provide education "Disk degeneration is very common in someone your age.", Challenge Beliefs "Even if things may cause some increased pain, that does not mean you are doing increased damage."
-Don't scare the patients- use objective (neutral) terms, provide appropriate support. - ▶ What I do: Explore the impact of, and response to pain on patients values, encourage behavioral experimentation, highlight unhelpful thinking that leads to problem behavior, compare pattern of thinking with reality
+Don't scare the patients- use objective (neutral) terms, provide appropriate support. - What I do: Explore the impact of, and response to pain on patients values, encourage behavioral experimentation, highlight unhelpful thinking that leads to problem behavior, compare pattern of thinking with reality